Football Morning In America, Wild-Card Weekend - Peter King, NBC Sports

 2. I think this is my quick look at San Francisco vs. Green Bay.
 Defensive health will be big.
 Za’Darius Smith, Jaire Alexander and Whitney Mercilus—all out the majority of the season—practiced last week and there’s hope they can fortify a Packer defense that played better than expected this year.
 The Niners flew back West on Sunday evening not knowing the seriousness of the ankle injury suffered by defensive keystone Fred Warner, or the seriousness of the concussion suffered by their best pass-rusher, Nick Bosa.
 Big issues for both teams.

 3. I think this is my quick look at Cards/Rams winner vs. Tampa Bay.
-Two quarterbacks make playoff debuts tonight at SoFi, and I wonder if either can challenge the great and powerful Brady on home soil.
+Two quarterbacks try to win their first postseason games tonight at SoFi, and I wonder if either can challenge the great and powerful Brady on home soil.
 Brady will be making his 47th playoff start.
 Think of that.
 That’s three full seasons!
 Brady’s 44, but maybe three years of playoff games should mean more logically that he’s 47 in quarterback years.

 4. I think this is my quick look at Buffalo vs. Kansas City.
 Both quarterbacks are on fire, so which defense can disrupt the timing of the other?
 Buffalo doesn’t have the speed and quickness of some fronts to get at Patrick Mahomes, but they didn’t let Mac Jones get any consistency the other night.
 I think Buffalo can win more, but there’s also the matter of penning in Mahomes.
 Tough to forecast.